-Parameter Description

-CoS Weighting During traffic bursts, frames queued in the switch pending transmission on a port may have different CoS priorities.
+Parameter Description CoS Weighting Synopsis: { 8:4:2:1, Strict } Default: 8:4:2:1 During traffic bursts, frames queued in the switch pending transmission on a port may have different CoS priorities.
 This parameter specifies weighting algorithm for transmitting different priority CoS frames.

-Examples:
+Examples: 8:4:2:1 - 8 Critical, 4 High, 2 Medium and 1 Normal priority CoS frame Strict - lower priority CoS frames will be only transmitted after all higher priority CoS frames have been transmitted

-4. If necessary, configure CoS mapping based on either the IEEE 802.1p priority or Differentiated Services (DS) field set in the IP header for each packet.
+- Click Apply. - 4.
+If necessary, configure CoS mapping based on either the IEEE 802.1p priority or Differentiated Services (DS) field set in the IP header for each packet.
 For more information, refer to Section 5.4.3, "Configuring Priority to CoS Mapping" or Section 5.4.4, "Configuring DSCP to CoS Mapping".

-Section 5.4.2 Configuring Classes of Service for Specific Ethernet Ports
+Configuring Classes of Service for Specific Ethernet Ports